jeffdoolittle/jeffdoolittle.github.com/software-leadership/leadership-style-matrix.md

 The Leadership Style Matrix visualizes how clarity and empowerment relate to four leadership styles: [authoritarian](#authoritarian), [managerial](#managerial), [familial](#familial) and [transformational](#transformational).
 Each of these styles may be effective and even necessary depending on the situation.
 However misapplication of a style in an inappropriate context hampers desirable outcomes.

 A leader may change styles depending on the situation or context.
-Style variations can manifest due to various factors such as recent events, personal stress and anxiety, time of day or mood, or interactions with different individuals or groups.
+Style variations may occur due to various factors such as recent events, personal stress and anxiety, time of day or mood, or interactions with different individuals or groups.

 ![The Leadership Style Matrix](/assets/leadership-style-matrix-1440.jpg)

 ## Authoritarian

 Authoritarian leadership emerges in environments low on empowerment and lacking in clarity.
-Such a context allows for little to no autonomy.
-Authentic trust cannot exist in such a situation due to the lack of foundational clarity.
+Such a context leaves little to no room for autonomy.
+Without foundational clarity, authentic trust cannot be built.
 This does not necessarily prevent an authoritarian leader from attempting to demand or mandate trust.
-Authoritarian leaders emerge in situations of ambiguity and frequently take arbirary actions.
+Authoritarian leaders may purposefully increase ambiguity and can tend to take arbirary actions.

 Crisis situations may call for the authoritarian style.
 However its consistent application stifles trust, autonomy, and innovation.
 The perpetual authoritarian crushes personal ownership, responsibility and accountability.
 Fragile trust may exist between the consistent authoritarian leader and certain individuals, but its arbitrary nature places it on an unstable foundation.
 Authoritarian leaders manage situations by controlling narratives and delegating authority only to a circle of relatively predictable and conformative individuals.